Order a Dr. Harvey's Trial Bag!

 Change in Diet

-Dogs’ digestive systems don’t always do well with sudden changes, and can sometimes cause diarrhea when switching from one type of food to another.
-Change your dog’s diet slowly to avoid the effects of diarrhea.
+Dogs’ digestive systems don’t always do well with sudden changes, so sometimes switching from one type of food to another can cause diarrhea.
+Change your dog’s diet slowly to avoid adverse effects.
 Mix a little bit of the new food with the old, and add more daily.

 Parasites